exhuma/python-course-basic/slides/index.rst

 ------------------------------------------------------------------------------

 .. attention::
     Installing compiled extensions (f.ex.
-C/C++) in "virtual environments" is more difficult on Windows as an appropriate compiler must be present.
+C/C++) is more difficult on Windows as an appropriate compiler must be present.
+This is out of scope of this presentation.